raspberrypilearning/scratchpc-musical-instrument/en/step_2.md

 The first step in making a musical instrument is to think about what kind of instrument you’d like to make, and what is possible.
 It’s important to consider **how** your instrument will be played to determine whether it will work or not.

-Your instrument could be based on 'buttons' like the ones you used in the challenge projects; while you might use actual buttons, you could also use any sort of conductive contacts that will close a circuit (like two pieces of aluminium foil).
+Your instrument could be based on 'buttons' like the ones you used in the challenge projects; although you might use actual buttons, you could also use any sort of conductive contacts that will close a circuit (like two pieces of aluminium foil).

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A really neat way to make a lot of buttons that are all interactive is to use whatever the player uses (for example, a bow, pick, or drumsticks) as the **common ground** for all the circuits.
+A really neat way to make a lot of buttons that are all interactive is to use whatever the player uses (for example, a bow, pick, or drumstick) as the **common ground** for all the circuits.
 That way, whatever contacts they touch, they will be closing an open circuit and triggering the set event.
 Even better: you will only need to wire up one ground pin (maybe two) for your whole project, minimising the number of wires you’ll need to mess about with!
 </p>

 In this example, I’ll be making a drum kit.
 I chose a drum kit because it’s really easy to have the drumsticks as the ground contacts, which the player uses to make the sounds.
 That way, whenever a drum — any drum — is touched with the drumstick, that ciruit will be closed and the drum sound triggered.
 You can make whatever instrument you like, but you will need to consider how your player will close the contacts or press the buttons.
 (Using actual buttons like the ones you can get from electronics shops might be a better option for instruments like pianos or guitars.)